ubaldot/defrecs/README.md

 all in one.
 However, if you go for this solution you should add the include paths and the source code files to be compiled.

+## ESP32

+TBD.

+## Optionals

-_Optional_ tools that I personally use:
+There are other tools that I personally use:

 1.  [pyserial](https://github.com/pyserial/pyserial) for interacting with the
     serial port of your laptop,